 One coffee substitutes option for a completely caffeine free morning brew is Dandy Blend, made of dandelion root.
 I know plenty of folks who just love Dandy Blend and swear it tastes just like coffee, but if you choose to give it a try – go slow and build up gradually.
 I’ve had some people report that the detoxifying effect of the dandelion can result in a close relationship with the bathroom until your digestive tract adjusts!

 Another option is to make coffee substitutes yourself.
-One excellent one is a rooibos tea latte or “red espresso”.
+One excellent one is a rooibos latte or “red espresso”.
+Red tea is a delicious and satisfying coffee substitute no matter how you enjoy taking it.

 The following coffee substitute is suggested by Sally Fallon Morell, President of the Weston A. Price Foundation who recommends it as a really good pick me up: